 You can give and receive endorsements.
 They are based on the skills that you have listed.
 Receiving endorsements for skills relevant to your sector will help improve your search ranking.

-Take a Skill quiz.
+Take a Skills quiz.
 View your Profile and scroll down to Skills & Endorsements.

-The LinkedIn Skill Assessments feature allows you to demonstrate your knowledge of the skills you've added on your profile by completing assessments specific to those skills.
+The LinkedIn Skill Assessments feature allows you to demonstrate your knowledge of the skills you've added to your profile by completing assessments specific to those skills.
+There are 3

 A typical assessment consists of 15 to 20 multiple choice questions and each question tests at least one concept or subskill.
 The questions are timed and must be completed in one session.